mechaprabal/caterpillard/docs/source/getting_started.md

 ## Compatibility

-This package has been tested on Python 3.9 and Python 3.10.
+This package has been tested on Python 3.9 and Python 3.10 across all major operating systems like `Linux`, `MacOs` and `Windows`.

 ## Usage guide